 - See that all notices are duly given in accordance with the provisions of these Bylaws or as required by law.

-- In general, perform all duties incident to the office of Secretary and such other duties as may be required by law, by the Articles of Incorporation, or by these Bylaws, or which may be assigned to him or her from time to time by the Board of Directors.
+- In general, perform all duties incident to the office of Secretary and such other duties as may be required by law, by the Articles of Incorporation, or by these Bylaws, or which may be assigned to them from time to time by the Board of Directors.

 SECTION 9.
 DUTIES OF TREASURER

 The Treasurer shall:

 - Have charge and custody of, and be responsible for, all funds and securities of the corporation, and deposit all such funds in the name of the corporation in such banks, trust companies, or other depositories as shall be selected by the Board of Directors.
 The President of the organization shall also be given check-signing privileges, to be used especially in the event of the Treasurer's absence or in the case of a request for reimbursement by the Treasurer.